TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/x2go.md

 ![XTerm](/visualization/attachments/XTerm.png)

 A terminal will appear where the user can call the desired visualization program.
-We do *not* maintain the list of software in the menus of window managers or desktop environments, which means even with a graphical frontend, you still need to use the command-line to start your programs!
+We do *not* maintain the list of software in the menus of window managers or desktop environments, which means even with a graphical frontend, you still need to use the command line to start your programs!
 You can configure the menus yourself, e.g., in the `$HOME/.fvwm/.fvwm2rc` file for the fvwm window manager.

 **Viz** has a module system.
 Most of the modules need to be loaded unless the manual says they are native.